vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ## Sprockets?

 The Asset Pipeline in Rails is handled by the `sprockets-rails` gem.
 By default, it is enabled when you create a new Rails application.
 Sprockets is a Ruby library and helps you manage your JavaScript and CSS assets.
-On top of that, it takes care compiling as well as pre-processing higher-level languages like Sass, SCSS and CoffeeScript.
+On top of that, it takes care compiling as well as preprocessing higher-level languages like Sass, SCSS and CoffeeScript.
 Preprocessing simply means that your styles, HTML or JavaScript get generated after you wrote code in another language.
 For example your Sass stylesheets get precompiled into valid CSS.
 Since browsers can’t comprehend stuff like CoffeeScript we have to preprocess it first.

 There are three gems that play a vital role in all of this: